jiayugen/EIA_API_v2_Python/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-This project is partly based on [systemcatch/eiapy](https://github.com/systemcatch/eiapy).
+This project is heavily inspired by [systemcatch/eiapy](https://github.com/systemcatch/eiapy) and uses parts of the original code under the MIT License.
 I made modifications to support EIA API v2 and added additional features like flexible query parameters and CSV export.